bdnorris/DES-340/lectures/lecture16-position-and-display.md

 ### Using z-index

 Items that are positioned get access to the `z-index` property.
 The "Z" in this case refers to an "axis".
 Horizontal is "X", vertical is "Y", and "Z" is the third dimension.
-In this case it lets us control the layering of our elements.
+In this case, it lets us control the layering of our elements.

-With positioning, we can start having elements layred on top of other elements.
-As design gets more complicated, the order of the HTML elements in our document determine what appears on top of what.
+With positioning, we can start having elements layered on top of other elements.
+As design gets more complicated, the order of the HTML elements in our document determines what appears on top of what.
 The `z-index` property lets us control this with CSS.

 By default, every element has a z-index of "0".
-You can then change the property to bring the to the top, or push it down.
+You can then change the property to bring them to the top, or push it down.
 This is similar to arranging layers in Photoshop or Illustrator.

 ```css
 .my-top-element {